ThinkRedstone/Campaign/setting/Acorghas.rst

   Perseverance.
 There, old and weary, he fought another young wood giant, raised in the pits like himself.
 He killed the young contender, but this senseless bloodshed broke his will- and he sought redemption, swearing to hurt no one.

+- **Enam Nala** (human m): A man in his 40s, he has grey hair and wears no beard.
+He has wise grey eyes, and a serenity that envelops him.
+Before he redeemed himself he was a general in :ref:`Edon`'s army, and helped him conquer.
+When war broke him, he swore to help man find the right path again and joined the priesthood.
+  He was recently selected by Abbadon to lead the priesthood, and although for the priests themselves Abbadon's word is law, many in the general public of demons think he lacks the ability to properly redeem their kind.

 .. _wood giant: https://pf2easy.com/index.php?id=6982&name=wood_giant&optional=optundefined#!